-Striker Miedema signs new Arsenal deal
+Striker Miedema signs new Arsenal contract

 It is a further boost for Arsenal after boss Jonas Eidevall signed a contract extension earlier this month.

-Arsenal have not specified the length of Miedema's new deal.
+Arsenal have not specified the length of Miedema's new contract.

 "I think the most beautiful thing about the game is building something with a team and with people around you that you really want to be around," said Miedema, who scored 14 goals as Arsenal finished a point behind champions Chelsea in the 2021-22 WSL.